aws-observability/aws-otel-test-framework/cdk_framework/EKS/DESIGN.md

 ### Unit Testing

-The unit testing is used to make sure the `validate-cluster-config.ts` file is properly validating the information.
+The unit testing is used to make sure the `validate-cluster-config.ts` file is properly validating the configuration file.